ceejbot/galls-law/slides.md

 # [fit] just send everything through

 ^ Great time to measure.
+Metrics, logging, everything!
+For us, this was also a chance to find out what people were actually doing with the registry.

 ---